flutter-tizen/tizen_interop/README.md

 [![pub package](https://img.shields.io/pub/v/tizen_interop.svg)](https://pub.dev/packages/tizen_interop)

-This package provides Dart bindings and utility functions for using Tizen native APIs.
+Provides Dart bindings and utilities for using Tizen native APIs.

+> **Warning**
+>
-_⚠️Caution: This package is currently under testing and not intended for production use.
-Some APIs may be missing or have errors._
+> This package is currently under testing and not intended for production use.
+Some APIs may be missing or have errors.

 ## Usage